Eschatologue/CM_wiki/docs/class/monk/shadow.md

 ### Level 17: Cloak Of Shadows

-As a Magic action while entirely within Dim Light or Darkness, you can spend 3 :class-phb24-monk: **Focus Points** to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
+As a **:rsc-a: Magic**{ .rsc } action while entirely within Dim Light or Darkness, you can spend 3 :class-phb24-monk: **Focus Points** to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
 While shrouded in darkness, you gain the following benefits:

 ***Invisibility.*** You have the Invisible condition.